Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 my intelligence can solve captchas, but i don't want to contribute to their intelligence; just crack their servers instead

-observer paradox proves quantum measurements r flipped (like cross-eyed vision) r neither r..
+observer paradox proves quantum measurements r flipped (like cross-eyed vision) r neither r.; to be virtual, or to be virtual-virtual, that is the query; are virtual particles both, or oddly virtual, or even real?

 sanskrit i(s)c(ooled)e(lectr(on)ically) temple @himalaya @antartica the environment radiates atmosphere #healthiest